yangmillstheory/mixin.a.lot/README.md

 A mixin is just a plain old JavaScript object.
 Mix it into your object, function or prototype.

+Any mixed-in functions will always be called on the target context.

 ```javascript
 class Person {
   constructor(name) {